alteca/symfony-webpack/README.md

 ===============

 A Symfony project with webpack for web assets
+Security is handled with in_memory provider available users :
+* User :  myuser / secure
+* Admin : myadmin / secure

-This app is using :
+This app is using
 * composer - php dependencies
 * npm - front dependencies
 * webpack 2 - build front dependencies